Skip to content

 number of planets: 1

-orbital parameters: P phi ecc a0 w cosi W
+orbital parameters: P phi ecc a w cosi W

 number of known objects: 1

-orbital parameters: P a0 phi ecc w cosi W
+orbital parameters: P phi ecc a w cosi W